CartoDB/mobile-external-libs/README.md

 that boost library is linked or copied to external-libs/boost.

 ## Compiling
 No need to compile any of the libraries here.
+For Windows Phone build, prebuilt/angle/angle.zip file should be unpacked in place (in prebuilt/angle folder).